msfninja/wcs/README.md

 #### 3. Modify the `\root\index.html` file

-Now go to the `index.html` file in the `/root` directory, and go to the JavaScript script almost at the end of the file.
+Now go to the `index.html` file in the `\root` directory, and go to the JavaScript script almost at the end of the file.

-The script has an `ajax` function declared in the beginning.
+The script has the `ajax()` function declared in the beginning.
 Right after it you can see a list of function declarations each responsible for making a request to the server to perform a task.

 Copy/paste one of the functions in the same column, or somewhere else, for example this one: